Tesla Turns Power Back On At Children's Hospital In Puerto Rico

 Earlier this month, Musk tweeted that some of his company's work is being rerouted so it could "increase battery production for Puerto Rico & other affected areas."

 The hospital's new system allows it to generate all the energy it needs, according to El Nuevo Dia.
 The facility has 35 permanent residents with chronic conditions; it also offers services to some 3,000 young patients, the newspaper says.
-As for who's paying for the power system, the head of the hospital tells Nuevo Dia that for now, it's a donation — and that after the energy crisis is over, a deal could make it permanent.
+As for who is paying for the power system, the head of the hospital tells Nuevo Dia that for now, it's a donation — and that after the energy crisis is over, a deal could make it permanent.

 Both Rossello and the tech company tweeted about the project this week, with Tesla saying in a post, "Grateful to support the recovery of Puerto Rico with @ricardorossello" — and Rossello stating, "A major contribution of @Tesla to the Hospital del Niño."